sqshq/note/wiki/docs/Algorithm/Princeton/Topic 6 - Balanced Search Trees.md

 * copy links and other information from one type of node to another
 * convert nodes from one type to another, and so forth.

-In this section, We will consider a simple representation of 2-3 search tree known as a *red-black* BST that leads to a natural implementation.
+In this section, We will consider a simple representation of 2-3 search tree known as a *red-black* BST(红黑树) that leads to a natural implementation.

 !!!
 Definition